 "We're very proud of it.
-This is a station you can use.
+Here is a station you can use.
 Please have a seat and login as WWalker.
-Type in today's date as all numbers, 032110, then the code on the back of your research card, and…you're in.
+Type in today's date as all numbers, 022210, then the code on the back of your research card, and…there, you're in.
 Most of our catalog has been scanned into the computer, but if you want specific documents or books, put your request in through the computer request form.
 If the document is here, in this library, it will be located and brought to you.
-If the document is in one of the off site archives, it will be sent here and brought to you.
+If the document is in one of the off-site archives, it will be sent here and brought to you.
 It could take several minutes to a few hours to fill your request, so please be patient.
-If your request is restricted because of environmental concerns, or it's very fragile, a special request to view the item must be made directly through me, and I will make arrangements for you to view the item.
+If your request is restricted because of environmental concerns, or it's fragile, a special request to view the item must be made directly through me, and I'll make arrangements for you to view the item.
 If you have any problems, please ask any of our staff librarians, and they will be happy to help you.
 To help you get started, what would you like to research today?"

 "To begin, I suggest you enter their names, and the search engine will give you what we have cross referenced under their names."

 "Our system is faster and much more efficient.
 Good luck, Lieutenant Walker."